briholt100/GetAndClean/Codebook.md

 1. Subject (Anguita et al., 2012)^1^
      + Subject Unique Identifer
-     + There are 30 subjects, numbered from "1" through "30"
+     + There are 30 volunteer subjects, numbered from "1" through "30"

 #####Activities